 Duties that Attach to the Property Owner to Liability in AZ

 Generally, there are several duties that attach to a property owner in relation to the legal entrants onto the premises.
 First and foremost, the property owner must remove any dangerous condition on the property that would not be obvious to anyone present.
 If such a dangerous condition cannot be removed, the property owner must provide clear and distinct warnings to those legal entrants, usually by way of warning signs or barricades placed around this problematic condition.
 This duty of protection applies even if the property owner was not aware of this dangerous condition but still should have known about it.
 In essence, the property owner owes the legal duty to protect legal entrants from unreasonable harm.

-If you or someone you love has been harmed on the property of someone else, contact the Phoenix premises liability lawyers at Phillips Law Group today to schedule a free initial consultation.
+If you or someone you love has been harmed on the property of someone else, contact a Phoenix injury lawyer at Phillips Law Group today to schedule a free initial consultation.